oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.15 Client states

-At any given point in time, a client may be in one of **5 different states**.
-Transition through these states is governed by a strictly coordinated sequence of packets between client and server/gateway and further mediated by timers resident on the gateway.
-A client is in the *active* state when the server/gateway receives a CONNECT packet from that client.
-This state is supervised by the server/gateway with the "keep alive" timer.
-If the server/gateway does not receive any packet from the client for a period longer than the keep alive duration (indicated in the CONNECT packet), the gateway will consider that client as *lost* and activate for example the Will feature for that client.
-A client goes to the *disconnected* state when the server/gateway receives a DISCONNECT without a *session expiry interval* field.
-This state is not time-supervised by the server/gateway.
+At any given point in time, a client may be in one of **5 different states** **from the perspective of the gateway**.
+Transition through these states is governed by a strictly coordinated sequence of packets between client and gateway and further mediated by timers resident on the gateway.
+A client is in the *active* state when the gateway receives a CONNECT packet from that client.
+This state is supervised by the gateway with the "keep alive" timer.
+If the gateway does not receive any packet from the client for a period longer than the keep alive duration (indicated in the CONNECT packet), the gateway will consider that client as *lost* and activate for example the Will feature for that client.
+A client goes to the *disconnected* state when the gateway receives a DISCONNECT without a *session expiry interval* field.
+This state is not time-supervised by the gateway.
 A client moves into the asleep state by issuing a DISCONNECT with a *session expiry interval* field.
-For more information on the sleep state, please refer to the "Sleeping clients" section.
+For more information on the sleep state, please refer to the
+"Sleeping clients" section.

 +----------------------------+---------------------------------------------------------------------------------------+------------------------------+
 | **State**                  | **State Description**                                                                 | **Possible Transitions**     |